I hear these commonly asked questions in the Veteran and Military Student Success Center.

 All Veterans should bring a copy of their DD-214 (Member 4 Copy).
 Veterans who are still currently serving in the National Guard or Reserve should bring a copy of their NOBE (Notice of Basic Eligibility).
 If you are a military family member or have already applied for your benefit, please bring us a copy of your Certificate of Eligibility.

 As a general rule, the fall and spring semesters will use 3.5 months each.
 Each summer semester uses 1.5.
-These are subject to change based on the schools schedule, however, and you should always check with the VMSS staff to verify the information for your semester(s) in question.
+These are subject to change based on the schools schedule, however, so you should always check with the VMSS staff to verify the information for your semester(s) in question.

 Contact the Department of Veterans Affairs at 1-800-827-1000 or log on to your ebenefits account at: https://www.ebenefits.va.gov/ebenefits-portal/ebenefits.portal